Start here — The InfraTech Stack explained

 If you have found your way here — welcome.

-This publication sits alongside my book, The InfraTech Stack.
-But it is not simply a place to talk about the book.
-It is really a place to explore the wider world around it: the shift taking place across roads, rail, utilities, buildings and estates as infrastructure becomes more digital, more observable and more understandable.
+It sits alongside my book of the same name, but it is not simply a place to talk about the book.
+It is a place to explore the wider shift taking place around infrastructure as physical environments become more digital, more observable and more demanding — and as expectations rise around what that should make possible.

 Across infrastructure, more of the physical world is starting to speak.
 More signals can be captured.
 More activity can be recorded.
 More conditions can be surfaced.
 But that does not automatically create understanding.
 It does not automatically create trust, prioritisation or better decisions.
 And it certainly does not guarantee that AI will be useful simply because it has arrived.

-What has to be in place before infrastructure becomes not just more digital but more legible, more usable and more capable of supporting better action?
+What has to be in place before infrastructure becomes not just more digital but more legible, more trustworthy and more capable of supporting better action?

 What you will find here